isc-projects/kea/doc/guide/dhcp4-srv.rst

 fact, the global entry for this parameter could be omitted in this case, because ``true`` is the default value.

-It is important to explain what happens when the client obtains its lease for one setting of the ``match-client-id`` and then renews when the setting has been changed.
-First, consider the case when the client obtains the lease when the ``match-client-id`` is set to ``true``.
+It is important to understand what happens when the client obtains its lease for one setting of the ``match-client-id`` and then renews it when the setting has been changed.
+First, consider the case when the client obtains the lease and the ``match-client-id`` is set to ``true``.
 The server will store the lease information, including "client identifier" (if supplied) and "chaddr", in the lease database.
 When the setting is changed and the client renews the lease, the server will determine that it should use the "chaddr" to search for the existing lease.
 If the client hasn't changed its MAC address, the server should successfully find the existing lease.
-The "client identifier" associated with the returned lease is ignored and the client is allowed to use this lease.
+The "client identifier" associated with the returned lease will be ignored and the client will be allowed to use this lease.
-When the lease is renewed only the "chaddr" is recorded for this lease, according to the new server setting.
+When the lease is renewed only the "chaddr" will be recorded for this lease, according to the new server setting.

 In the second case the client has the lease with only a "chaddr" value